straightdave/eps/README.md

 $text = $text -join "`n"
 $name = "ABC"
 EPS-Render $text
+# here it uses non-safe mode
-# user 'EPS-Render $text -safe' can compile in another PowerShell instance
+# To use safe mode: using 'EPS-Render $text -safe' can compile in another PowerShell instance
-# to avoid variable polluted by current context
+# to avoid variables polluted by current context
 ```

 It will produce: